cscart/docs/user_guide/database/errors/cannon_connect_to_database_server.rst

 CS-Cart may fail to connect to the database server due to the current MySQL server overload or inaccessibility.
 For example, this problem may arise during the MySQL server maintenance.

-The problem may also be caused by the incorrect credentials to your database.
+The problem may also be caused by the incorrect database credentials.

 1. Check your MySQL credentials in the **config.local.php** file located in the root CS-Cart directory.
 You should check the values of the following variables: